All Episodes

 So Obama mentions me and it makes them mad.

-Why Obama wants Republican votes, why he wants a quote unquote bipartisan bill.
+Let's go back to 1993 for the answer to this: why Obama wants Republican votes, why he wants a quote-unquote bipartisan bill.

-The fear that these people are expressing, I think is rooted in 1993.
+The fear that these people are expressing, I think, is rooted in 1993.

 Bill Clinton passed, and if you remember this, my memory is long.